-It was a sunny day in June 2017 when I walked the streets of Wannsee on my way to a house with such an evil place in history.
+On a sunny day in June 2017, I walked the streets of Wannsee on my way to a house that was such an evil place in history.
 While I was walking down the road, I could hear people having fun in the lake nearby.
 There were other people having barbecues in the backyards of the houses.

 But, as I walked closer to the House of the Wannsee Conference, I felt this wasn’t the right moment to enjoy myself.

-The House where the Wannsee Conference happened during the Second World War belonged to Reinhard Heydrich, who got the house as an entertainment center for those who belonged to the SS and their families.
+The house where the Wannsee Conference happened during the Second World War belonged to Reinhard Heydrich, who used the house as an entertainment center for those who belonged to the SS and their families.
 And Reinhard Heydrich was an essential man inside the Nazi Party.
 Above him, only Adolf Hitler, Hermann Göring, and Heinrich Himmler.

 Among those 15 people, you could find representatives from several government ministries, including state secretaries from the Justice, Interior, Foreign Office, and State Ministries and representatives from the SS.